Call Today for a Free Consultation

 Contact our team today to learn more about how we can help you and your family.

-custody to a parent boil down to what is in the child's best interests.
+or sole custody to a parent boil down to what is in the child's best

 no preference is given to the mother or father.